Picture of a corporate boardroom

 Where companies want to delegate authority to approve grants to management, the authors present a list of important questions to consider, including the following:

-The timing of grant approvals could be of particular importance in light of the SEC’s recent guidance on spring-loading.
+The timing of grant approvals could be of particular importance in light of the SEC’s guidance on spring-loading.
 Grants that are approved in advance of announcements of material information could be costly for the company, as explained in the feature article in the Winter 2022 issue of the NASPP Advisor.
 Establishing a regular cadence for grant approvals can help mitigate this risk.

 Finally, I would be remiss if I didn’t mention pay equity considerations.
 Whether the board or management is approving grants, processes should be in place to ensure that decisions are made fairly and are reviewed regularly for patterns that might indicate unconscious bias.
-If updating your grant approval process to take advantage of the new flexibility afforded under Delaware’s laws, make sure to preserve any controls that exist for this purpose and evaluate whether additional controls are necessary.
+If updating your grant approval process to take advantage of the flexibility afforded under Delaware’s laws, make sure to preserve any controls that exist for this purpose and evaluate whether additional controls are necessary.

 NASPP